 | Repair Process on Video | "Proprietary methods" | Streamed on YouTube |

 Ontrack (formerly Kroll Ontrack) is another large lab Apple refers to.
-Their iPhone recovery pricing typically ranges from $500 to $1,650.
+Their single-device recovery pricing typically starts around $900.
 Like DriveSavers, their core expertise is hard drives and enterprise storage, not iPhone board-level microsoldering.
+See our full comparison of alternatives to DriveSavers.

 Why the gap?
 It comes down to overhead, pricing models, and what their "evaluation" actually involves.
 Read our detailed breakdown.